BradWebb101/Simple-Linear-Regression/README.md

 Due to this i used a large quantity of .iloc to manipulate the data into a data frame.

-For this project i was looking at a simple CAPM linear model to understand how CBA bank moves compared to the ASX200 (Market index proxie), Risk free is AU gov bond 10yr bond.
+For this project i was looking at a simple CAPM linear model to understand how CBA, BHP, TLS, WES bank moves compared to the ASX200 (Market index proxie), Risk free is AU gov bond 10yr bond.

+From looking at the outputs BETA seems quite low compared to what is expected.
+Will review the code and double check the inputs.

+This code was teh first attempt at writing a code for Python, therefore it does not use any loops and is a lot of repeating commands.

+For future code i use loops where approriate to reduce the repitition of code.
+One positive is it is very easy to follow the code as a beginner

+I used CSV's downloaded from Yahoo Finance as i am unable to find a free API for AX stocks at this time.
+Future project will look at building a API for yahoo finance to download data.